You’ve got your umbrella in one hand and your Gucci in the other, ready for a good shopping day, but have you heard about the Mở hàng buổi sang?

 Mở hàng buổi is the name given to a Vietnamese superstition stating that the first buyer of the day will predict the vendor’s success for the entire day.
 Some local vendors believe that if the first sale is quick and easy, it will bring them good luck for the rest of the day.
 If the transaction is difficult, especially if the potential customer walks away empty-handed, the trader believes it will be a bad day with low sales.
 But being the first customer of the day has its benefits; it is a good time to negotiate a price because the vendor does not want the customer to leave empty-handed.

-If the first interaction of the day is not a positive one, there are some damage the vendor may carry out.
-If a customer walks away without buying an item he has touched, the vendor may burn a small roll of paper and then pray and make hand gestures to ward off bad luck.
-This act is known as the “đốt phong long.”
-If a vendor believes that the first buyer of the day is not a serious one or want only some requirement about prices, he will probably ignore the customer, thinking the next one will be a better one bringing him goodies for the day.
+If a customer does not purchase an item after touching it, the vendor may burn a small roll of paper and then pray and make hand gestures to ward off bad luck.
+This is referred to as “đốt phong long.”
+If a vendor believes that the first buyer of the day is not serious or wants only some price requirements, he will likely ignore the customer, believing that the next one will be a better one bringing him goodies for the day.

-If you find yourself in a shop or a market early in the morning it’s best to be mindful of the Mở hàng buổi sáng beliefs and decide if you are there to buy or just looking around before picking any items, it will avoid you any unnecessary animosity!
+If you find yourself in a shop or market early in the morning, it is best to be mindful of these beliefs and decide whether you are there to buy or just to look around.
+This will save you any unnecessary animosity!